quark-engine/quark-engine/docs/source/quark_script.rst

 First, we design a detection rule ``ExternalStringsCommands.json`` to spot on behavior using external strings as commands.

-Next, we use Quark API ``behaviorInstance.getMethodsInArgs()`` to check if any APIs in the caller method for string matching.
+Next, we use Quark API ``behaviorInstance.getMethodsInArgs()`` to get the methods which passed the external command.

-If NO, the APK does not neutralize special elements within the argument, which may cause CWE-78 vulnerability.
+Then we check if the method neutralize the argument with string matching filter.

-If YES, check if there are any special elements used in string matching for a filter.
-If NO, the APK does not neutralize special elements within the argument, which may cause CWE-78 vulnerability.
+If the neutralization is not complete, then it may cause CWE-78 vulnerability.

 Quark Script CWE-78.py